jgraph/www.diagrams.net-source/_posts/2019-12-17-placeholders.md

 Now, when you hover over the shape, the tooltip text will appear, and the placeholder will be replaced with the value of the property it references.
 <img src="/assets/img/blog/placeholder-tooltip-hover.png" width="400" alt="How the example tooltip with a placeholder appears when you hover over the shape">

-## Using placeholders to automate your diagramming
+## Use placeholders to automate your diagramming

 Looking at a somewhat more practical example - you can use placeholders in labels in your infrastructure diagrams.
 Then, when you change the address of the subnet group, the individual node IP addresses will update automatically.